 plus x-ray vision and gifted touch.”

 I have been investigating mindfulness and self-expression since childhood.
 I began learning Alexander Technique in 1989, and became a certified teacher in 1995 after completing my training with Alan Katz.
 I am a certified teaching member of Alexander Technique International.
-In 2010, I created Way Opens Center, to bring together people interested in learning and teaching bodymind methods of awakening.
+I created Way Opens Center to bring together people interested in learning and teaching bodymind methods of awakening.
 I have taught at Yale, Villanova, Brooklyn College, and along the banks of the Delaware Canal.
-I received teacher qualification status from the Center for Mindfulness at UMass Medical School and have been leading classes in Mindfulness Based Stress Reduction (MBSR) since 2014.
+I hold teacher qualification status from the Center for Mindfulness at UMass Medical School and have been leading classes in Mindfulness Based Stress Reduction (MBSR) since 2014.
 I enjoy practicing Qigong and offering classes throughout the Philadelphia area and beyond.

 I originally trained as an actor/director, and I’d heard of Alexander Technique (AT) for years before I finally decided to try it.
 After earning my M.A. in Performance Studies from NYU, I became an editor and writer and spent most of my time sitting at a desk during the day and in theater seats at night.
 When I first began my lessons I had very little awareness of my body, and almost no knowledge of my anatomy or how it was designed to function.
 Many people seek out AT for pain relief, but I was numb in a variety of ways, and I had a vague notion that something was “off.”
 I felt disconnected somehow and I thought maybe I needed more than the yoga or psychotherapy I was already doing.
 A good friend kept raving about the positive results he was getting from his Alexander lessons, so I made an appointment.
 From my first lesson I knew that this was the right path for me, and my study of Alexander Technique was a turning point that began a series of significant and lasting changes in my life.
 My fascination with this process has never faded, and I feel blessed that I get to share the work with others.

 Find out more about me and my work by reading my blog posts here, and at Moving Into Mindfulness.